 Arriving in Trinidad in the early afternoon gives you a few hours to explore this magnificent colonial town.
 Colourful buildings line the cobbled streets as locals play dominoes on the pavement or fix the latest problem with their carburettor.
 The centre may be a bit touristy but just a couple of hundred meters away you can find a genuine slice of Cuban life.

-Travel / 5 hours: Colectivo from Cienfuegos to Trinidad including 2 hours at El Nicho (CUC 20)
+Travel – 5 hours: Colectivo from Cienfuegos to Trinidad including 2 hours at El Nicho

-DAY 10 / WILD-SWIMMING & HIKING IN TOPES DE COLLANTES NATURE RESERVE
+DAY 10 – TOPES DE COLLANTES NATURE RESERVE

 The Topes de Collantes Nature Reserve stretches across the Escambray mountains to the north of Trinidad.
 It is packed with natural beauty.
 Caves and grottos hide amongst the ferns, palms and banana trees.
 Rivers cut through the valleys and waterfalls drop into crystal clear pools.